 In June 2013, the Federal Court of Appeals for the Second Circuit upheld the 2012 court decision, stating: "...many others living near the Bhopal plant may well have suffered terrible and lasting injuries from a wholly preventable disaster for which someone is responsible.
 After nine years of contentious litigation and discovery, however, all that the evidence in this case demonstrates is that UCC is not that entity".

 A separate case (Sahu II) -- filed in 2007 in New York District Court -- sought damages to clean up six individual properties allegedly polluted by contaminants from the Bhopal plant, as well as the remediation of property in 16 colonies adjoining the plant.
-This suit was the last remaining Bhopal-related case before U.S. Courts.
 In July 2014, Judge Keenan ruled that UCC was not liable for any on-ongoing pollution from the Bhopal chemical plant.
-An appeal is pending.
+In May 2016, the U.S. Court of Appeals upheld Judge Keenan's decision and ruled that UCC was not liable for any pollution arising out of the disposition of wastes at the former Union Carbide India Limited plant site in Bhopal.
+This was the last case in rel="noopener noreferrer" the U.S. courts seeking damages related to the Bhopal plant, all of which have been dismissed.
+For the complete opinion of the U.S Court of Appeals for the Second Circuit, please click here.

 2. Some say the amount of funding needed to help survivors and their families was underestimated in that initial settlement.
 If more money is needed, will it come from UCC?

-A. No. the Supreme Court of India has already spoken to any potential need for additional funds.
+A. rel="noopener noreferrer" No. the Supreme Court of India has already spoken to any potential need for additional funds.
 In its 1991 reaffirmation of the 1989 Bhopal settlement, the Court required the GOI to:

 As recently as 2006, the GOI filed an affidavit with the India Supreme Court asserting that the settlement was appropriate and reasonable and should not be revisited.
 In a 2007 decision, the India Supreme Court agreed with this view.
 At that time, it was noted that the actual disposition amount distributed to individuals and families had in fact been higher than prescribed, with no new claimants stepping forward.